-- 1. To determine if municipal officials took appropriate corrective action to address the findings contained in our prior audit report; and - 2.
+- 1. To determine if municipal officials took appropriate corrective action to address the finding contained in our prior audit report; and - 2.
 To determine if the pension plan was administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.

 Our audit was limited to the areas related to the objectives identified above.
-Cass Township contracted with an independent certified public accounting firm for an audit of its basic financial statements for the year 2005 and for audits of its financial statements prepared in conformity with the accounting practices prescribed or permitted by the Department of Community and Economic Development of the Commonwealth of Pennsylvania for the years 2006 and 2007, which are available at the township's offices.
+Cass Township contracted with an independent certified public accounting firm for annual audits of its financial statements prepared in conformity with the accounting practices prescribed or permitted by the Department of Community and Economic Development of the Commonwealth of Pennsylvania, which are available at the township's offices.
 Those financial statements were not audited by us and, accordingly, we express no opinion or other form of assurance on them.

-Township officials are responsible for establishing and maintaining an internal control structure to provide reasonable assurance that the Cass Township Police Pension Plan is administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.
-To assist us in planning and performing our audit, we obtained an understanding of the township's internal control structure as it relates to the township's compliance with those requirements.
+Township officials are responsible for establishing and maintaining effective internal controls to provide reasonable assurance that the Cass Township Police Pension Plan is administered in compliance with applicable state laws, regulations, contracts, administrative procedures, and local ordinances and policies.
+In conducting our audit, we obtained an understanding of the township's internal controls as they relate to the township's compliance with those requirements and that we considered to be significant within the context of our audit objectives, and assessed whether those significant controls were properly designed and implemented.
 Additionally, we tested transactions, assessed official actions, performed analytical procedures and interviewed selected officials to the extent necessary to satisfy the audit objectives.